zzz-Ricky/ensf400-final-project-Group40/README.md

 return to ```localhost:8081```

 ### 6. Create a Pipeline
-create a pipeline titled my_pipeline check GitHub Project and provide the repository URL check GitHub hook trigger for GITScm polling under pipeline definition select from SCM under SCM choose Git and provide the repository URL again change Script Path to ```jenkins/Jenkinsfile``` click save
+create a mulitbranch pipeline
+under Branch Sources, select Git and provide the repository URL and credentials change Script Path to ```jenkins/Jenkinsfile``` click save